yanluan/GXBlog/README.md

 The outstanding contributers' name would be added to the contributers list.

-You should have received a copy of the GNU Lesser General Public License(COPYING COPYING.LESSER) along with RedNews CMS.
+You should have received a copy of the GNU Lesser General Public License(COPYING COPYING.LESSER) along with GXBlog.
 If not, see <http://www.gnu.org/licenses/>.

 ## CONTACT ##